ajberk/SurpriseBNB/README.md

 ### Phase 1: User Authentication, Basic Blogs and Posts (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs and posts using simple text forms in Rails views.
+By the end of this phase, users will be able to create listings using simple text forms in Rails views.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

 ### Phase 2: JSON API and First Backbone Views (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
+I will add API routes to serve listing data as JSON, then add Backbone models and collections that fetch data from those routes.
 By the end of this phase, the existing Rails views will have been ported over to Backbone.
+The user should be able to see a random listing.

 [Details][phase-two]